itmat/Normalization/README.md

      perl cleanup.pl <sample dirs> <loc>

-* &lt;sample dirs> : a file with the names of the sample directories (without path)
+* &lt;sample dirs> : a file with the names of the sample directories
 * &lt;loc> : full path of the directory with the sample directories (READS)

 #####B. Convert SAM to BAM

      perl runall_sam2bam.pl <sample dirs> <loc> <sam file name> <fai file>

-* &lt;sample dirs> : a file with the names of the sample directories (without path)
+* &lt;sample dirs> : a file with the names of the sample directories
 * &lt;loc> : full path of the directory with the sample directories (READS)
 * &lt;sam file name> : name of the alignment sam file
 * &lt;fai file> : fai file (full path)